dmd-program/dmd-300-sp17/project-1.md

        - Include figures and diagrams of these relationships
        - Describe media used for digital production.
 For example, print, web, info-graphics, game/interactive, animation, video/film, audio/sound, physical installation, etc.
      4. Team
-       - Member names and bios that include relevant interests and skills
+       - Member names and bios that include relevant interests, skills, and capabilities.
      6. Design process overview
        - Timeline of events
        - List methods used with brief descriptions
        - Anticipated outcomes of each step
      7. Outcomes documentation
-       - Include images, links to videos, diagrams, figures, drawings, etc.
+       - Include images, diagrams, figures, drawings, links to videos and websites, etc.
+     8. Lessons learned
+       - Assess how well the design process worked.
+What might be done to improve upon it?
-     8. Bibliography
+     9. Bibliography
    - **Formatting:** PDF document in US Letter size.
-     - Your instructor will review and provide feedback if necessary.

-### Week 4-6: Implement your design sprint
+     - Proofread and spellcheck.

 ### Week 7: Design sprint assessment